 - A5.3.1 A four-part product designator that identifies the size (both web depth and flange width), type, and thickness shall be used for reference to structural members.
 The product designator as described (i.e., based on U.S. Customary units) shall be used for either U.S. Customary or SI Metric units.
-The product designator shall consist of the following sequential codes: - (a) A three- or four-digit numeral indicating member web depth in 1/100 inch. - (b) A letter indicating member type, in accordance with the following: - S = Stud or joist framing member which has lips - T = Track section - U = Channel or stud framing section which does not have lips - F = Furring channels - L = Angle or L-header - (c) A three-digit numeral indicating flange width in 1/100 inch, followed by a dash. - (d) A two- or three-digit numeral indicating designation thickness. - A5.3.2 The material grade used in design shall be identified on the construction documents and when ordering the material.
+The product designator shall consist of the following sequential codes: - (a) A three- or four-digit numeral indicating member web depth in 1/100 inch. - (b) A letter indicating member type, in accordance with the following: - S = C-shape (commonly used as a stud or joist framing member) which has lips

+T = Track section

+U = Channel section which does not have lips

+F = Furring channel

+L = Angle or L-header

+- (c) A three-digit numeral indicating flange width in 1/100 inch, followed by a dash. - (d) A two- or three-digit numeral indicating designation thickness. - A5.3.2 The material grade used in design shall be identified on the construction documents and when ordering the material.